Placing qualified Chef's in London and abroad.

 SVQ Level 3 Professional Cookery (Patisserie and Confectionary)

 Chefs can earn on average £26000, whilst those who are highly experienced can earn between £30,000 and £60,000 plus for full-time roles.
 Those employed on a temporary/short term contract can expect between £150 and £300 per day depending on experience, days and hours worked.
+Salaries can exceed those stated for those who have built up a first class reputation working in the culinary world.

 Accommodation provided if live in, is to an excellent standard and consists of own bedroom with en-suite and sometimes located within staff quarters.
 Equally, a separate apartment may be provided, or own room in a hotel.
 Some families like to take their personal chef with them when travelling overseas.